advanced-security/probot-security-alerts/README.md

-# Code Scanning Alert Watcher
+# Security Alert Watcher

-A sample GitHub App built with [Probot](https://github.com/probot/probot) that demonstrates how to monitor and respond to code scanning alert events.
+A sample GitHub App built with [Probot](https://github.com/probot/probot) that demonstrates how to monitor and respond to security alert events.
 The application is written in TypeScript, running on Node.js 16.
 A developer container is provided which creates a standalone environment for development.
+The application supports alerts from code scanning, secret scanning, and Dependabot.

 The application automatically re-opens any security alert which is closed by someone that is not part of the `scan-managers` team.
-This team name is configured in [codeScanningAlertDismissed.ts](./src/events/codeScanningAlertDismissed.ts#L4`) and can be overriden using the environment variable `SCAN_CLOSE_TEAM`.
+This team name is configured in [approvingTeam.ts](./src/events/approvingTeam.ts#L4`) and can be overriden using the environment variable `SECURITY_ALERT_CLOSE_TEAM`.

 ## GitHub Organization Setup

-The application expects a team called `scan-managers` (or the value in the environment variable `SCAN_CLOSE_TEAM`) to exist in your organization.
+The application expects a team called `scan-managers` (or the value in the environment variable `SECURITY_ALERT_CLOSE_TEAM`) to exist in your organization.
 This team contains the users that are approved to close code scanning alerts.
-Note that organization owners are automatically included and will not need to be added.

-All other users attempting to close an alert will be rejected.
+If the team does not exist, all requests will be rejected.
+Alerts closed by users that are not part of this team will be automatically reopened.

 ## GitHub Security Managers

 It is possible to configure the approving team as a child of the team assigned to the [Security Managers](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization) role.
 You can [follow these steps to create a child team](https://docs.github.com/en/enterprise-cloud@latest/organizations/organizing-members-into-teams/requesting-to-add-a-child-team).
 Because this team is a child of the previous team, it is included in the Security Managers.
+All members of this child team will be Security Managers and able to review alerts in all repositories.

 > **Note**
 > The Security Managers for an organization automatically have read access to all repositories.